From the New Oxford Dictionary of English:

 - Appearances of female companions' underwear;

-(Note: Sightings of these were so common, especially with mini-skirted companions like Jo or Zoe, that at one time there was a separate "Bloomer Bloopers" list elsewhere on the net — which (sadly?) no longer exists)
+(Note: Sightings of these were so common, especially with mini-skirted companions like Jo or Zoe, that at one time there was a separate "Bloomer Bloopers" list elsewhere on the net — which (thankfully!) no longer exists)

 - Booms (or boom shadows) visible on camera;